 They Extract, We Interrupt: Organizing in an Age of Exploitation

-It’s not about going viral.
-It’s about going visible.
-Posters, stickers, wheatpaste—these are the tools.
+It’s not always about going viral.
+It’s might be about going visible.
+Posters, stickers, wheatpaste, these are the tools.
 Not because they’re retro, but because they’re real.
 They stick around.
-They speak without needing to be shared.
+They say things without needing to be shared.
 They show up in places the algorithm won’t.

 Organizing doesn’t have to be branded.
 It doesn’t have to be polite.
 It just has to happen.
 In-person, on-paper, out loud.